 - Manage people, processes, and resources within a diverse organization.

-- Apply knowledge of key leadership concepts in an integrated manner.
+- Apply knowledge of leadership concepts in an integrated manner.

-The curriculum map for the Small Business degree program can be found on the program's web page on the Oregon Tech website.
+The curriculum map for the Management Entrepreneurship/Small Business Management Option degree program can be found on the program's web page on the Oregon Tech website.

 Summary of Student Learning Outcomes